-GEOG 205 Weather Climate Vegetation Soils • 5 Cr.
+GEOG 205 Geography of Weather and Climate Change • 5 Cr.

 Investigates the dynamic patterns and processes of weather, climates, vegetation, and soils.
 Attention is given to the human significance of different natural, as well as human-altered environments.
 Fulfills natural science course requirement at BC.